How Often Should You Clean Solar Panels? | DSK

 By Peter K., Founder of DSK Cleaning

 Solar panels are designed to be low-maintenance — but that doesn’t mean no maintenance.
 One of the most overlooked causes of reduced solar output is simply dirty panels.
+Regular solar panel cleaning is essential to maintain peak performance.
 Dust, bird droppings, pollen, and pollution build up on the glass surface and block the sunlight your panels need to produce electricity.

 The question most system owners have: how often is actually enough?